Is your Strong Native Accent an Obstacle for your Job Interview?

 It’s about time for the job interview that you’ve been preparing for a long time.
 You think you are ready for your interview and you’ve checked everything.
 You had one last look at your notes about the position and company, and you’ve reviewed your answers for their possible questions.
 You’ve even prepared the right clothes to wear to your job interview, and finally, you think you are ready.
 But are you, indeed?
 Are you aware of effects of your English accent in job interviews?

-If you’re reading this, we suppose you are not a native speaker of English, or your accent is not very similar to the standardized American English.
-But what exactly is accent?
+If you’re reading this, we suppose you are not a native speaker of English, or your accent is not very similar to standardized American English.
+But what exactly is an accent?
 Read on to find out.

 Definition of Accent